JaredMindlin/Interactive-Balance-Board-/README.md

 * Finalize hardware communication for seamless interaction between the app and the ESP32 server.
 * Enhance gameplay by incorporating live feedback from sensors and LEDs.
 * Improve UI/UX based on user testing and feedback.

+**All Known Bugs**
+* Apart from placeholders for 'In Progress' work, inexpected behavior currently only lies in communicating with the ESP32 Server Board to actually track the real-time user data.<br />
+* We have attempted to integrate the app to have access to HTTP requests made by the board to update the backend database and trigger the board to dequeue and sleep its process, however this feature has been moved under 'In Progress' by the team.